KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 ### 18th - 31th August

 - Repository launch (26th August)
-- Prototype implementation of a Transformer model using both an encoder & decoder layer (see folder v1) trained on the Physionet 2017 challenge ~ 63% accuracy.
+- Prototype implementation of a Transformer model using both an encoder & decoder layer (see folder src > Implementation > Models > v1) trained on the Physionet 2017 challenge ~ 63% accuracy.

 # Setup